The devastating true story of Elephant Man, Joseph Merrick

 "Just think about the quality of food that he would have eaten, and the difficulty that he would have had eating it.
 You or I would have gone mad with frustration," Moore said.

-During the mid-late 1800s thousands of Londoners would flock to freakshows to gawk at the people modern society had rejected — the disabled, the fat, the tall, the bearded ladies, Siamese twins — but nobody had a person onstage quite as incredible as 'The Elephant Man.'
+During the mid-late 1800s thousands of Londoners would flock to freakshows to gawk at the people modern society had rejected — the disabled, the fat, the tall, the bearded ladies, Siamese twins — but nobody had a person onstage quite as incredible as the Elephant Man.

 He was promoted as being 'half man, half elephant,' but the only similarity to an elephant was the skin protruding from his face like a trunk.

-On stage, Merrick displayed his increasingly misshapen body; he'd become a huge 'freak show' sensation.
-But, his health was rapidly declining.
+On stage, Merrick displayed his increasingly misshapen body; he'd become a huge freak show sensation.
+But his health was rapidly declining.

 A NEW HOPE